 - Lead Gen Forms

 These forms use data collected from users profiles to increase the chances that their information, such as first name, last name, and email, are accurate and pre-filled in the form.
 In today’s world of over saturation on social media, a pre-filled form can be the tipping point for a user to complete the form as it involves less work for them, they merely need to click submit.
-Lead generation forms can then be connected to a CRM such as MailChimp or SweepBright.
+Lead generation forms can then be connected to tools such as MailChimp or SweepBright.

 Even if you are new to using lead generation ads on LinkedIn, conversion tracking and built-in analytics can help to streamline and produce more effective ads.
 LinkedIn boasts a Campaign Manager that offers real-time reporting, allowing users to receive accurate data about their campaigns and make judgments on its effectiveness.